mlomholt/brownian_motion/README.txt

 bmwmn_results.txt
 - A summary file created by a run of bmwmn_skel.m

+corr_results.txt
+- A summary file created by a run of corr_skel.m

 ns_*.m
 - Matlab files that contains the program for running the nested sampling algorithm